Himank-Khatri/ANN-Churn-Classification/README.md

-# Customer Churn Prediction using Artificial Neural Network
+# Customer Churn Prediction

+## Overview
-This repository contains a machine learning model built using Artificial Neural Networks (ANN) to predict customer churn based on various features.
+A Streamlit application for predicting customer churn based on various input features.

-## Files
+## Live Demo

-- **app.py**: The Streamlit app for user interaction and predictions.
-- **experiments.ipynb**: Jupyter notebook for model training and experimentation.
-- **requirements.txt**: Lists all necessary dependencies.
-- **artifacts**: Folder containing saved models and encoders.
-- **dataset**: Folder containing the dataset used for training the model.
-- **logs**: Folder for storing logs during model training.
-- **utils**: Utility functions, including functions for data preprocessing and model loading.
+You can access the live demo of the application [here](https://ann-churn.streamlit.app/).

-## Project Description
+## Features

-The model predicts whether a customer is likely to churn based on features such as:
 - Geography
 - Gender
 - Age